Citroën C3: South America

-First-gen C3 has been manufactured in Porto Real PSA plant from 2003 to August 2012.
+The first generation C3 was manufactured in the Porto Real PSA plant from 2003 to August 2012.
 This version was sold locally and also exported to other Mercosur markets.
-The South-American C3 significantly differentiated itself from its European counterpart in 2008 when it got a facelift, including exclusive front bumpers.
+The South American C3 significantly differentiated itself from its European counterpart in 2008 when it got a facelift, including exclusive front bumpers.

 A limited number of CKD Citroën C3 have been assembled in Uruguay by local assembler Oferol.

 Second generation (SC; A51; 2009)

-The second generation of the C3 was revealed in June 2009, and made its official debut at the Frankfurt Motor Show in September 2009.
-It features a new body design, with a 108 degree field of vision windscreen, similar to the one of the larger C4 Picasso, which is available on all versions, except the entry model VT.
+The second generation of the C3 was revealed on 29 June 2009, and made its official debut at the Frankfurt Motor Show in September 2009.
+It features a new body design, with a 108 degree field of vision windscreen, similar to that of the larger C4 Picasso, which is available on all versions, except the entry model VT.

 The new C3 builds on the curvy profile of the previous model and has a look in keeping with other Citroën models and the older C3, although it is longer and wider than the old model.
 The lights at the front, bonnet, dashboard assembly, and other components are shared with the DS3.

 On the new C3, the instrumentation is a mix of analogue dials beneath a styled cowl and a digital display for the fuel and trip computer.
 There is no temperature gauge (unlike the DS3), but a red and blue warning lamp to show hot or cold engines which come on as required.
 The drag coefficient is 0.307 Cd.

 In engineering terms, the PSA TU powerplants are carried over from the old car and Citroën also announced a new range of small petrol engines that PSA Peugeot Citroën developed in partnership with BMW.
-These "Prince" engines have double overhead 16 valve camshaft, on-demand oil and water pumps, and BMW's patent injection and ignition technology.
+These "Prince" engines have double overhead 16 valve camshafts, on-demand oil and water pumps, and BMW's patent injection and ignition technology.

 They are designed for low CO_{2} emissions and for good performance and economy.
 The economy was improved by the standard-fit cruise control and speed limiter available on the VTR+, Airdream+, and Exclusive models.